MAdnanM94/academic-website/content/publication/divestiture/index.md

 publication: ""
 publication_short: ""

 abstract: I document the effects of a divestiture in the US male deodorant industry following the Procter & Gamble-Gillette merger in 2005.
 Difference-in-Difference estimates show that prices of the divested and retained products fell post divestiture.
 I estimate a structural model and run simulations to determine the effect of the merger and the divestiture on prices and welfare.
 Ex-ante simulations show that, without accounting for merger efficiencies, the divestiture is predicted to decrease prices of deodorants on average by 0.21%, compared to a no divestiture situation and increases welfare by 0.086%.
 I also run simulations while accounting for merger efficiencies.
 I find that relative to a no merger baseline, the merger without divestiture raises prices by 0.57%.
 I also find that the divestiture helps decrease prices substantially by 2.7% relative to a no merger baseline and increases consumer welfare by 3.4%

 # Summary.
 An optional shortened abstract.
-summary: I analyze the effects of a divestiture in the US male deodorant industry following the P&G-Gillette merger in 2005.
+summary: <br>I analyze the effects of a divestiture in the US male deodorant industry following the P&G-Gillette merger in 2005.
 Simulations suggest that compared to a no merger baseline, the divestiture reduces prices on average and raises consumer welfare.

 tags:
 - Merger